Berabjesus/Rogue-Tanks-Tank-Shooter-Game/README.md

 **Very Important Note: Some browsers may have their GPU hardware acceleration turned off.
 You have to turn this feature or for a smooth gaming experience.
 For example, use [this](https://www.lifewire.com/hardware-acceleration-in-chrome-4125122) instruction to turn chromes GPU feature on if you experience a lag**

 ### Installation
 1. Navigate to the root folder of your local copy and, using any CLI tool, type `npm i`, and press Enter.
-This will install the dependencies.
+These will install the dependencies.
 2. After that is completed,
 - If you want to repack the file
   - Run `npm run build` to pack the files in the src folder